Retire in Ireland

 What type of recreational activities are there in Ireland?

 "In Ireland, residents enjoy a variety of recreational facilities, such as parks, beaches, and forests.
 Parks are a popular destination for picnics, sports, and leisurely strolls.
 Beaches provide a great spot for swimming, sunbathing, and beach sports.
 Forests are ideal for hiking, camping, and bird watching.
 Ireland also has a number of golf courses, tennis courts, and other sports facilities.
 Additionally, there are many cultural attractions, such as museums, galleries, and theatres.
-Finally, Ireland is home to a variety of pubs, restaurants, and cafes, providing a great place to relax and socialize," explained one retiree living in Ireland.
+Finally, Ireland is home to a variety of pubs, restaurants, and cafes, providing a great place to relax and socialize," said one retiree in living in Ireland.

 Where will I buy groceries and do other shopping in Ireland?